dune-project/dune-common/doc/buildsystem/dune-common.rst

 DUNE generates two version of configuration files based on the configuration template ``config.h.cmake``:

 * ``config.h.cmake``                    [configuration template - installed]
-* ``${ProjectName}-config.hh``          [eager configuration instantiatiation - used in header files - installed]
+* ``${ProjectName}-config.hh``          [eager configuration instantiation - used in header files - installed]
-* ``${ProjectName}-config-private.hh``  [eager configuration instantiatiation - used in binaries - not installed]
+* ``${ProjectName}-config-private.hh``  [eager configuration instantiation - used in binaries - not installed]
-* ``config.h``                          [lazy configuration instantiatiation - used in binaries - not installed]
+* ``config.h``                          [lazy configuration instantiation - used in binaries - not installed]

 **Eager generation**
 The configuration files are generated at configuration time of the project in question.
 This means that once the project runs the configuration stage on cmake, its configuration template is instantiated in c++ header files and can be consumed by other projects without any further intervention of cmake.

-    - ``${ProjectName}-config-private.hh``    [used in binaries - not installed]
+* ``${ProjectName}-config-private.hh``    [used in binaries - not installed]
-    - ``${ProjectName}-config.hh``            [used in header files - installed]
+* ``${ProjectName}-config.hh``            [used in header files - installed]

 **Lazy generation**
 The configuration files are generated at configuration time of the consumer project.
 This means that every time a downstream project runs the configuration stage on cmake, the configuration template of all preceding projects are instantiated with the cmake options of the consumer project.
 This requires the consumer project to be a dune-project in the sense of the cmake build system.

-    - ``config.h``                            [used in binaries - not installed]
+* ``config.h``                            [used in binaries - not installed]

 Example